dober-man/GoodWAFSec/docs/module3/lab30/lab3.rst

 .. image:: images/image7_3_3.png

-4. Examine the HTTP header information.
+4. Examine the http body information.
 Do you see your attack?

 .. image:: images/image9_3_3.png